coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 By default, `CoderProvider` manages and maintains its own `QueryClient` instance for managing all ongoing queries and mutations.
 This client is isolated from any other code, and especially if you are only using official Coder components, probably doesn't need to be touched.

-However, let's say you're using React Query for other purposes and would like all Coder requests to go through your query client instance instead.
+However, let's say you're using Tanstack Query for other purposes and would like all Coder requests to go through your query client instance instead.
 In that case, you can feed that instance into `CoderProvider`, and it will handle all requests through it instead

 ```tsx
 <CoderProvider